spoo-bar/code-with-todoist/README.md

 > File > Preferences > Settings > Code With Todoist

-`code.todoist.api` - To access yor Todoist tasks, you will need to add your Todoist API token.
+`code.todoist.api` - To access your Todoist tasks, you will need to add your Todoist API token.
 You can get your API token [here](https://todoist.com/prefs/integrations)

+`code.todoist.showTaskNotifications` - Enabling this shows notifications for tasks which have a due time.

 `code.todoist.showTodaysTasks` - Enabling this shows today's tasks at the top of the extension sidebar view.